• Home

 Jump to Recipe Print Recipe

-The gochujang is what makes this soup HUGE on flavor but low on ingredients.
+The gochujang is what makes this soup big on flavor but low on ingredients.
 It really carries the team.
-The rest of the soup is accidentally plant-based, but you can easily add a protein to it to make it a full meal.
-It’s a big batch, but it’ll be gone in no time…just trust.
+The rest of the soup is accidentally plant-based, but you can easily add protein to it to make it a full meal.
+It’s a big batch, but it’ll be gone in no time… just trust me.

 Table of contents